 - 1. Centers: The proposal would increase the maximum height allowance from 56 feet (maximum of four stories) to 65 feet (no cap on the number of stories) for 100 percent deed-restricted affordable, moderate, or achievable residential or mixed-use developments that utilize bonus units when certain findings can be made.
-The proposal would require buildings to step back one foot for every foot above the height that is currently permissible in Chapter 37 of the TRPA Code or the applicable local jurisdiction area plan.
-The project applicant would be required to demonstrate, through a shade analysis, that shading of adjacent roads and buildings is minimized between the hours of 10:00am 2:00pm on December 21.
+The proposal would require buildings to setstep back one foot for every foot above 56 feet, the height that is currently permissible in Chapter 37 of the TRPA Code or the applicable local jurisdiction area plan.
+The project applicant would not allow additional be required to demonstrate, through a shade on smaller analysis, that shading of adjacent roads and buildings to be created at the winter solstice, and is minimized between the hours of 10:00am 2:00pm on December 21.
 The project would need to incorporate design features such as pitched roofs, articulated facades, articulated roof planes, and the use of earthtone colors consistent with Design Review Guidelines.
 Additionally, projects must make height related findings to ensure the building does not extend beyond the forest canopy, fits the character of surrounding uses, and includes articulation. - 2.
 Center transition zones: The proposal would allow an additional 11 feet of height, beyond what is allowed in Table 37.4.1 in the TRPA Code of Ordinances, for 100 percent deed-restricted affordable, moderate, or achievable residential or mixed-use developments that utilize bonus units on parcels outside of centers but adjacent and contiguous to center boundaries.
 The entirety of the parcel must be within 500 feet of a center boundary.
 Current height allowances are dependent on parcel slope and proposed roof pitch and allow up to 42 feet.
-The proposal would require buildings to step back one foot for every foot above what is currently permissible in Table 37.4.1.
-The project applicant would be required to demonstrate, through a shade analysis, that shading of adjacent roads and buildings is minimized between the hours of 10:00am and 2:00pm on December 21.
+The proposal would require buildings to setstep back one foot for every foot above 56 feet, what is currently permissible in Table 37.4.1.
+The project applicant would not allow additional be required to demonstrate, through a shade on smaller analysis, that shading of adjacent roads and buildings to be created at is minimized between the winter solstice, and hours of 10:00am and 2:00pm on December 21.
 The project would need to incorporate design features such as pitched roofs, articulated facades, articulated roof planes, and the use of earthtone colors consistent with Design Review Guidelines.
-Additionally, projects must make height related findings to ensure the building does not extend beyond the forest canopy, fits the character of surrounding uses, and includes articulation. - 3.
-Areas zoned for multi-family housing outside of centers: Current height standards are based on parcel slope and proposed roof pitch.
-A higher height is allowed when a steeper roof pitch is proposed; and lower height is allowed when a shallower roof pitch is proposed.
-This proposal would allow 100 percent deed-restricted affordable, moderate, or achievable residential developments that utilize bonus units to use the maximum height available for each building site slope category in Code Table 37.4.1 (up to 42 feet), with a minimum 3:12 roof pitch when certain findings are made.
-This option would require buildings to incorporate design features such as pitched roofs, articulated facades, articulated roof planes, and the use of earthtone colors consistent with Design Review Guidelines.
+Additionally, projects must make height related findings to ensure the building does not extend beyond the forest canopy, fits the character of surrounding uses, and includes articulation.